initia-labs/OPinit/specs/l2_output_oracle.md

 L2 output oracle receives `output_root` with L2 block number to check the checkpoint of L2.
 The checkpoints are the multiple of `submission_interval`.
 A proposer must submit the `output_root` at the every checkpoints.

-The followings are the components of `output_root`.
+The following are the components of `output_root`.

 - `version`: the version of output root
 - `state_root`: l2 state root